mcsorkun/RedPred/README.md

 ## About RedPred Project:

-* RedPred is an redox energy prediction model for redox flow battery molecules that consists ensemble of 3 ML algorithms (Graph Conv Neural Nets, Random Forest, and Deep Neural Nets).
+* RedPred is an redox energy prediction model for redox flow battery molecules that consists ensemble of 3 ML algorithms (Graph Conv Neural Nets, Deep Neural Nets, and Random Forest).

 * The model takes the SMILES notations of reactant molecules of the redox reaction as an input and predicts the redox reaction energy (Hartree).